HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 7 - Unnamed.md

 Want to do an adventure where people find a clue to Sirkon and then die, starting the attacks on Desseran.

 ## Act 1 - [[City of the Glass Moon]]
-When [[Zakuul]] defeated [[Darius Nubide]] he decided that not only are the Drow his enemy, but so is [[Ruina]] - it was a Ruinan group that sold him into slavery.
+When [[Zakuul]] defeated [[Darius Nubide]] he decided that not only are the Drow his enemy, but so is [[Ruina]] - it was a Ruinan group that sold him into slavery, and now a member of the [[Uldronos Council]] has come to try enslave him.
 He would torture Darius for a long time which drew [[King Sirkon|Sirkon's]] attention.
 Sirkon would parlay with and intimidate Zakuul, granting him a simulacrum of Darius to use in his dismantling of his opponents.

 Sirkon's desire with this move is to weaken Ruina and reclaim something that is within the [[City of the Glass Moon]].
 Zakuul will use what he has been granted by Sirkon to initiate a war against the Drow while also tactically involving Ruina.

 [[Ulrandir Vanariel]], soon to be executed, has already been saved by Sirkon - a simulacrum placed in his stead.
 Ulrandir has been promised rule over Ruina once the dust settles, and has been made to assist Zakuul.

 This causes a terrible alliance to be forged with the goal of the destruction of Ruina and her armies.
-Ulrandir and his honor guard, [[Orcs|Orc]] abyssal loyalists to Sirkon, and the [[Duergar]] servants of Zakuul assemble under the.
+Ulrandir and his honor guard, [[Orcs|Orc]] abyssal loyalists to Sirkon, and the [[Duergar]] servants of Zakuul assemble in the ruins of an old ruinan stronghold.
+Their first victim? [[Vasspryg]] will fall.
 ### Events summary
 ##### Background